-Student Employment Section
+Careers and Employment Section

-The Student Employment Section provides assistance with careers and employment.
+The Careers and Employment Section provides careers advice and assistance in finding employment.

 Assistance with careers and permanent employment opportunities includes: the regular mailing of a Job Vacancy Bulletin to registered students and graduates, a Library, and a Campus Interview Program in which final year students have the opportunity to speak to employers regarding employment prospects.